The mass of the exo-Venus Gliese 12 b, as revealed by HARPS-N, ESPRESSO, and CARMENES: Joint photometry and RV modelling

+We used \texttt{PyORBIT}\footnote{\url{https://github.com/LucaMalavolta/PyORBIT}} \citep{Malavolta2016,Malavolta2018} to perform a joint fit of the space-based transit observations, radial velocities, and the spectroscopic activity index H$\alpha$.
+We deliberately excluded the ground-based MuSCAT2 and MuSCAT3 photometry from the analysis, as incorporating them significantly increases the computational cost of the fit.
+More importantly, ground-based light curves are often affected by systematics, such as atmospheric effects, airmass trends, and instrumental noise.
+These systematic effects can introduce biases in the determination of transit depths, particularly for shallow transits like this one.
+In contrast, space-based observations offer higher photometric stability and precision, making them more reliable for this kind of analysis.
+Transit modelling was carried out using \texttt{PyTransit}\footnote{\url{https://github.com/hpparvi/PyTransit}} \citep{Parviainen2015}, and the red noise in each light curve was accounted for using Gaussian processes with a Mat\'ern 3/2 kernel.

-The RV systematics were also modelled with GPs, sharing certain hyperparameters with the H$\alpha$ spectroscopic activity index to account for stellar activity.
-We adopted a quasi-periodic with cosine (QPC) kernel \citep{Perger2021}, with the stellar rotation period ($P_{\mathrm{rot}}$), the decay timescale of active regions ($\lambda$), and the coherence scale ($w$) as common (and free) hyperparameters for both the RV and H$\alpha$ time series.
-Although we have an estimate of stellar rotation based on long-term photometric observations, we imposed a uniform prior on $P_{\mathrm{rot}}$ in the range [60\,d, 200\,d] to see if we could recover the estimated photometric value of stellar rotation.
+The RV systematics were also modelled using GPs, with selected hyperparameters shared with those used for the H$\alpha$ spectroscopic activity index in order to account for stellar activity.
+We selected H$\alpha$ as the preferred activity indicator because its GLS periodogram \citep{Zechmeister2009} showed a prominent peak near the stellar rotation period derived from ground-based photometry.
+We adopted a quasi-periodic with cosine (QPC) kernel \citep{Perger2021}, where the characteristic period ($P_{\mathrm{rot}}$), the active-region decay timescale ($\lambda$), and the coherence scale ($w$) were modelled as common (and free) hyperparameters across both the RV and H$\alpha$ datasets.
+Although we possessed an independent estimate of the stellar rotation period based on long-term photometric monitoring, we imposed a uniform prior on $P_{\mathrm{rot}}$ in the range [60\,d, 200\,d] in order to assess whether the GP model could recover the photometric value without direct constraint and due to the seasonal variability found in the photometry.